 - Then call your rental company.
 They can decide with you what the next steps should be.

 - If you booked via a travel agency, contact them as well

 - You can download the safetravel.is app - it is an Icelandic app to check in or inform when you are going to more remote areas

 Planning an Iceland road trip itinerary

 So many places to see on a Road Trip around Iceland and never enough time!!!

 To help you plan your itinerary you can check out:

-For more specific tips, head to my article about visiting Iceland in Winter
+For more specific tips and a video, head to my article about Iceland Winter driving.